UpdatedG/web-investment-modeler/README.md

   - **Volatile**: Realistic year-to-year fluctuations

 ### Accuracy
-- **Approximate accuracy**: ±15-25% over 10+ year periods
+- **Approximate accuracy**: ±15-25% over 10+ year periods.
+The for higher risk asset classes that include options and crypto ETF accuracy is "ballpark" due to lack of historical data and testing
 - **Based on**: Historical market data from major European and global indices
 - **Limitations**: Past performance does not guarantee future results
 - **Volatility**: Real markets experience significant short-term fluctuations

-The calculator is designed for educational and planning purposes.
+The calculator is designed for educational and planning purposes, mostly visualisation.
 Always consult with qualified financial advisors for personalized investment advice.

+### WARNING
+- **This is mostly vibecoded stuff dont hate me for it**

+### Known issues
+- **Low accuracy for highest-risk assets**
+- **Region specific and sector specific ETF's has not been troughly tested**

 ## Technology Stack